mongodb/docs/mongodb/source/administration/backups.rst

 `````````````````````````````````````

 If you have a small collection of data, the easiest way to connecting
-to the ``mongos`` and taking a dump or export of the database from the
+to the :option:`mongos` and taking a dump or export of the database
-running copy.
-This will create a consistent copy of the data in your
+from the running copy.
+This will create a consistent copy of the data
-database.
+in your database.
 If your data corpus is small enough that:

 - it's possible to store the entire backup on one system, or a single
   storage device.
 Consider both backups of entire instances, and